sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-All persistent Entities and Value Objects will also have a surrogate `id` attribute, which is the primary key in the database.
+If there is no natural key Sculptor will generate a UUID (via `java.utill.UUID.randomUUID()`) automatically (attribute name `uuid`) and use this instead.
 {: .alert .alert-info}

+### Id

+All Entities and persistent Value Objects will also have a surrogate `id` attribute, which is the primary key in the database.

 ### Changeable